gubarbosa/gubarbosa/README.md

 ### Gustavo Barbosa Espindula

-- 🌱 Faço Bacharelado em Sistemas de Informação e estou aprendendo Python e Java.
+- 🌱 I did Bachelor's degree in information systems and I'm learning Python, C and Java
-- 👯 Eu posso ajudar você em Python.
+- 👯 I can help you in Python.
-- 🤔 Procuro ajuda para aprimorar meu inglês e aprender JavaScript.
+- 🤔 I look for help to improve my english and learn Java.
-- ⚡  Não sei andar de bicicleta.👋
+- ⚡  I don't know ride a bike👋

 <!--
 **gubarbosa/gubarbosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.